oduameh/node-course/docs/Instructions/automating.md

 - Concurrency and parallelism
 - Exception handling.

-RTS options are a Haskell specific feature that the `cardano-node` takes specific advantage of.
+RTS options are a Haskell-specific feature that `cardano-node` takes specific advantage of.

 These options can be implemented:
 - During the compilation of the node
 - As an override flag while running the node.

-We can check the RTS options baked into our static binary `cardano-node`
+Check the RTS options baked into the static binary `cardano-node`:

 ```
 cardano-node +RTS --info
 ```

-When we build our script next, we will override an RTS option to increase the threads `cardano-node` consumes from 2 to 4.
+The script below overrides an RTS option to increase the threads `cardano-node` consumes from 2 to 4.

 :::warning